SANTHOSHS-MCA23/Week_4_Boston/README.md

-# Boston City Data
+# BOSTON

-# Description
+# Description:

-boston city Data project The project display the top five earner's names and salaries.
-That will display all employees who make a minimum of 200,000 in salary from the boston city data on the web page.
+This JavaScript program retrieves and displays information about the top five earning employees in Boston, providing key details for each employee.

-# How to Run the Code:
+# How to run the code:

-Step 1: Save the HTML file with a .html extension.
+step1:Save the HTML file with .html extension.

-Step 2: Click the "Go Live" button to open a new browser window.
+step2:Click the "Go Live" button.A new browser window will open, displaying Boston data.

-Step 3: Drag the index file into the browser to see the result.

-# Future Enhancements:
+# Future Enhancement:

-# In future iterations of this project, several enhancements can be considered:
-Search Functionality: Implement a search feature to allow users to search for specific employees or filter results based on criteria such as salary range or department.
+Implementing a search or filter feature to allow users to specify custom criteria for identifying top earners within a larger dataset.

-Sorting Options: Add the ability to sort the employee list by different criteria, such as salary, name, or department.

-Data Visualization: Incorporate data visualization tools to present salary distribution or trends within the city workforce.

-Performance Optimization: Optimize code for faster data retrieval and rendering.